ayfal/fat-loss-trainer/README.md

 # Fat Loss Trainer
-Helps lose fat through daily exercise
+Helps lose fat through a simple exercise you do as needed

-Better version coming up
+Much Better version coming up